Consensys/verax-documentation/discover/standard-library/nft-portal.md

 function ownerOf(uint256 _tokenId) external view returns (address);
 ```

-If you want to, you can even implement some of the extensions, such as the [IERC721Enumerable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.9.3/contracts/token/ERC721/extensions/IERC721Enumerable.sol) contract.
-Another extension that Openzepellin implements by default is the `ERC721Metadata` standard:
+If you want to, you can even implement some extensions, such as the [IERC721Enumerable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.9.3/contracts/token/ERC721/extensions/IERC721Enumerable.sol) contract.
+Another extension that OpenZeppelin implements by default is the `ERC721Metadata` standard:

 ```solidity
 interface ERC721Metadata {